developmentseed/stylewriter/README.md

 in the data, the map cannot be rendered.
 Thus it is necessary to be aware of the specific data that the data file contains when creating mapfiles, either freeform or with this module.

+## Troubleshooting

+* **Map interactivity doesn't work**: jQuery must be updated and the TileLive server must be running Mapnik 2.

+### Changes from v1

+* The location of the data file is now owned by the view style plugin, rather than the layer.
+* The StyleWriter module now contains interactivity plugins

 [olmod]: http://drupal.org/project/openlayers
 [tilelite]: http://bitbucket.org/tmcw/tilelite